dcl-2019-04/curriculum/docs/manip-one-table.md

 #> #   distance <dbl>, hour <dbl>, minute <dbl>, time_hour <dttm>
 ```

-There's one last helper that's useful if you just want to move a few variables to the start: `everything()`.
+There’s one last helper that’s useful if you just want to move a few
+variables to the start: `everything()`.

 ``` r
 flights %>%